pandium/sample_integrations/POKEMON_OF_THE_DAY/README.md

-# Pokémon of the Day
+# Pokémon Of The Day

 ## Intro